thanghust/GANMF_thang/README.md

 ### Usage:
     Clone this repository.
     Install the required dependencies using pip install -r requirements.txt.
-    Run the main.py script to start training the GAN-MF model on the dataset.
+    Run the main.py script to start training the GAN-MF model on the dataset and change the config in file main.py if you like to see others results

-## References
+    The GANMF.py is the GANMF model with using Autoencoders for generator and the GAN_not_autoencoders.py is GANMF model without using Autoencoders.
+Change the code in line 46 to run each models

-Original GAN Paper
+### If you want to read my full project, just read the pdf file.
+Peace!
 Collaborative Filtering with Generative Adversarial Networks Contributing
 If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.